alyshachan/JobPreppers/README.md

 Job Preppers is a platform for job seekers and recruiters to connect.
 The application is divided into two main parts: the frontend and the backend.

+### Please visit https://jobpreppers.co for the deployed version! :)

+## How to run the application locally
 Prerequisites
 Before setting up, ensure you have the following installed on your system:

+React.js 8.0 (for the frontend)

 .NET 8.0.112 or higher (for the backend)

-React.js 8.0 (for the frontend)

-## How to run the application locally
 ### Frontend:
 ```
 1. Create job-preppers/frontend-jp/.env